-- Students may apply and be guaranteed junior level admission at Ferrum College, Virginia Commonwealth University, and Virginia State University provided they complete an Associate of Arts or Associate of Science degree program at Virginia Western with a GPA of 2.0 or higher. - Hollins University offers Virginia Western students guaranteed admission at the junior level provided they complete an Associate of Arts or Associate of Science degree program at Virginia Western with a GPA of 2.5 or higher. - Mary Baldwin College offers Virginia Western students guaranteed admission at the junior level provided they complete an Associate of Arts, Associate of Science, or a transfer-oriented degree program with a curricular grade point average of 2.5 or higher. - Old Dominion University offers Virginia Western students guaranteed admission at the junior level provided they complete an Associate of Arts or
+- Students may apply and be guaranteed junior level admission at Ferrum College, Virginia Commonwealth University, Virginia Intermont College and Virginia State University provided they complete an Associate of Arts or Associate of Science degree program at Virginia Western with a GPA of 2.0 or higher. - Hollins University offers Virginia Western students guaranteed admission at the junior level provided they complete an Associate of Arts or Associate of Science degree program at Virginia Western with a GPA of 2.5 or higher. - Mary Baldwin College offers Virginia Western students guaranteed admission at the junior level provided they complete an Associate of Arts, Associate of Science, or a transfer-oriented degree program with a curricular grade point average of 2.5 or higher. - Old Dominion University offers Virginia Western students guaranteed admission at the junior level provided they complete an Associate of Arts or Associate of Science degree program at Virginia Western with a GPA of 2.5 or higher. - Radford University guarantees admission into the following programs with certain stipulations (see Counseling): Criminal Justice degree program, General Studies degree program, Interdisciplinary

-- Associate of Science degree program at Virginia Western with a GPA of 2.2 or higher. - Radford University guarantees admission into the following programs with certain stipulations (see Counseling): Criminal Justice degree program, General Studies degree program, Interdisciplinary Studies degree program, Medical Technology degree program, Organizational Management, Social Work degree program, and College of Information Systems and Technology. - Roanoke College offers Virginia Western students guaranteed admission at the junior level provided they complete an Associate of Arts or Associate of Science degree program at Virginia Western with a GPA of 2.2 or higher. - Virginia Tech gives special consideration for admission to the College of Agriculture and Life Sciences to any student who graduates from Virginia Western with an AS degree (or completes at least 45 credit hours), who has a grade-point average of 3.0 or higher, and who has completed certain prescribed courses.
+Studies degree program, Medical Technology degree program, Organizational Management, Social Work degree program, and College of Information Systems and Technology.

+- Roanoke College offers Virginia Western students guaranteed admission at the junior level provided they complete an Associate of Arts or Associate of Science degree program at Virginia Western with a GPA of 2.2 or higher. - Virginia Intermont College (VIC) offers Virginia Western students guaranteed admission at the junior level provided they complete an Associates in Arts or and Associates in Science Degree. - Virginia Tech gives special consideration for admission to the College of Agriculture and Life Sciences to any student who graduates from Virginia Western with an AS degree (or completes at least 45 credit hours), who has a grade-point average of 3.0 or higher, and who has completed certain prescribed courses.
 Ideally, students seeking admission to Virginia Tech under this Guaranteed Transfer Program should complete and sign a letter of agreement with the university during their first semester at Virginia Western. - Based on an articulation agreement with Virginia Tech, students who complete the Engineering AS degree with a cumulative GPA of 3.0 are guaranteed admission to the general engineering program at Virginia Tech.